SamyPesse/book-heroku-node/deployment.md

 Click on the button "Create a new app" and enter a name for your application.
 You can select the region that you want, it doesn't change anything for the deployment.

+### Install the Heroku Command Line Tool

+First, install the Heroku Toolbelt on your local workstation.
+You can find it at [toolbelt.heroku.com](https://toolbelt.heroku.com/).

 ### Commit your changes

 The first is to commit your changes (main.js and Procfile):